Monday, December 7, 2015

 Rosenbaum home/museum

-Carmike Theater has a summer special for four dollars where you can get a small Coke, a small popcorn, and a movie.
+Carmike Theater has a four-dollar summer special: a small Coke, a small popcorn, and a movie.
 We have been doing this for several years.

-In June my husband and I took a day trip to Hurricane Mills, Loretta Lynn’s Ranch, Museum, RV Park, and Grist Mill.
+In June, my husband and I took a day trip to Hurricane Mills, Loretta Lynn's Ranch, Museum, RV Park, and Grist Mill.

 Loretta Lynn's Ranch/Museum

-In July we took several day trips.
+In July, we took several day trips.

-Train Depot in Jackson Tennessee
+Train Depot in Jackson, Tennessee

 Beechcraft Air Museum.

-In August Hubby and I rode to Birmingham, Alabama to visit the Iron Works Historical State Park.
+In August, Hubby and I rode to Birmingham, Alabama, to visit the Iron Works Historical State Park

 Iron Works Historical State Park

-We rode to Pulaski, Tennessee where we toured the Milky Way Farms.
+We rode to Pulaski, Tennessee, touring the Milky Way Farms.
 (The farm built by the candy giant of Milky Way Candy

 Milky Way Farms

-Cannonsburg Village Murfreesboro, TN
+Cannonsburg Village, Murfreesboro, TN

-My daughter decided to leave Rhode Island and move to Fort Myers to work, so at the end of September, I flew to Rhode Island so I could help her move to Fort Myers.
+My daughter decided to leave Rhode Island and move to Fort Myers to work, so at the end of September, I flew to Rhode Island to help her move.

-We spent the first day on the road stopping in Columbia, South Carolina to spend the night with one of my daughter's friends.
+We spent the first day on the road, stopping in Columbia, South Carolina, to stay overnight with one of my daughter's friends.

-The next day, back on the road stopping in Frampton Visitor Center in South Carolina.
+The next day, we were back on the road, stopping at the Frampton Visitor Center in South Carolina.
 The Frampton was an old plantation home.
-We stopped at Savannah National Refuge and Museum in Hardeeville, Ga.
+We also stopped at the Savannah National Wildlife Refuge and Museum in Hardeeville, Ga.

-Our next stop was the waterfront in Savannah, GA, and ended the day at my cousin, Marjorie Goodrich.
-We spent the evening catching up on family and we spent the night.
+Our next stop was the waterfront in Savannah, GA, where we ended the day with my cousin, Marjorie Goodrich.
+We spent the evening catching up with family and the night.

-The next day we continued our travel to Fort Myers, arriving at the fully furnished apartment that my daughter had rented.
+The next day, we continued our travel to Fort Myers, arriving at the fully furnished apartment my daughter had rented.

 Some of the places that we visited while I was in Florida were Sanibel Island, Fort Myers River Walk, Big Cypress National Preserve, Ochopee Smallest Post Office, Everglade Museum and boat ride, Mound House at Estero Island, Edison/Ford's winter homes, Calusa Nature Center and Planetarium, Manatee Park, Shell factory, Lakes Park, Slough Preserve.
 We attended a Pirates Festival, Zombie Festival, and Oktoberfest.

-Mother and Daughter in Fort Myers Florida
+Mother and Daughter in Fort Myers, Florida

-In November my husband and I rode to Meridian, MS, and toured the Jimmy Rodgers Museum, grave, and Blues Trail.
+In November, my husband and I rode to Meridian, MS, toured the Jimmy Rodgers Museum, grave, and Blues Trail.

 Jimmy Rodger Statue